 Some china and ceramic dishware types, such as plates, bowls, mugs, and serving dishes, can be safely washed in the dishwasher.

-Before washing your dishes in the dishwasher, it is important to check for dishwasher-safe markings on them.
+Before washing your dishes in the dishwasher, it is essential to check for dishwasher-safe markings on them.

 If no such markings are available, consult the manufacturer’s instructions to ensure you use the suggested cleaning method.